Mental Health Graduate Nurse Program

 The mental health graduate nurse program operates within the Epworth Rehabilitation & Mental Health division and is based at Epworth Clinic in Camberwell.
 The program offers:

-- A comprehensive orientation to Epworth HealthCare
+- Orientation to Epworth

-- a study day orientation to mental health nursing at Epworth Clinic, where you will become familiar with our philosophy, documentation and processes
+- A study day orientation to mental health nursing at Epworth Clinic, where you will become familiar with our philosophy, documentation and processes

 - Clinical supervision (reflective practice) throughout the year – group individual – to provide professional development support and develop your application of knowledge to practice